 What makes a diamond sparkle?

 A property called “sparkle” does not exist.
-This word that radiates the lack of maturity probably refers to both brilliance and dispersion.
+The word “sparkle” refers to a combination of brilliance and dispersion.
 The brilliance is a repeated blinking of diamond facets in random order.
-At the same time, dispersion is the ability to scatter and polarise light, causing the rainbow effect commonly called “fire” in diamonds.
+At the same time, dispersion is the diamond’s ability to scatter and polarise light, causing the rainbow effect called “fire” in diamonds.

 The length-to-width ratio is a measure of a stone’s elongation.
 The L/W ratio is important for elongated diamond cuts such as emeralds cuts, cushions, ovals, radiants, and to a lesser degree, other shapes.